-If you are searching for “Family Trust Lawyers Near Me” or “Trust Lawyers near me”, in Phoenix or Scottsdale, Arizona, Moshier Law Group can help!
+If you are searching for “Family Trust Lawyers Near Me” or “Trust Lawyers near me”, in Phoenix or Scottsdale, Arizona, Moshier Law can help!

 An Arizona Family Trust is a legal document that is either drafted while you’re alive (an Inter Vivos Trust commonly referred to as a Living Trust) or is drafted after your death (a Testamentary Trust).
 The Arizona Family Trust manages the disposition of your assets between your heirs and gives you considerably greater control over how and when your assets are allocated to your heirs that can be accomplished with only a Will.
 A Family Trust may assist in providing protection from creditors under specific circumstances.

 Hire a Knowledgeable Experienced Family Trust Lawyer in Scottsdale